jfeliu007/goplantuml/README.md

 	return true
 }

-//MyStruct2 will be direclty composed of MyStruct1 so it will have a composition relationship with it type MyStruct2 struct {
+//MyStruct2 will be directly composed of MyStruct1 so it will have a composition relationship with it type MyStruct2 struct {
 	MyStruct1
 }